 He is licensed to practice in all Louisiana and Texas state courts, in all three U.S. District Courts in the State of Louisiana, and before the United States Court of Appeals for the Fifth Circuit, based in New Orleans.
 His practice includes insurance defense and claims, contracts, wills, successions, real estate law, property law, and civil and commercial litigation.

 Alan Seabaugh has been a member of the Louisiana House of Representatives since 2010.
 He previously served as Vice Chairman of the House Insurance Committee where he was a consistent champion for lower insurance rates.
 He also serves on the House Civil Law and Procedure, Administration of Criminal Justice and Judiciary Committees.
 In 2011, he was elected Vice Chairman of the Louisiana House Republican Delegation and held the position through 2016.
 He previously served as President of the Louisiana, Conservative Caucus where he remains a board member.
 He is a proud member of the Louisiana Rural Caucus as well as the Legislative Sportsman’s Caucus.

 He was recently recognized as an MVP (Most Valuable Policymaker) by the Louisiana Association of Business and Industry for his efforts standing up for the working families of Louisiana and opposing oppressive tax increases.
 Representative Seabaugh has been named Legislator of the Year by the National Federation of Independent Business, the Louisiana Industrial Development Executives Association and the Childcare Association of Louisiana.
 Representative Seabaugh has also been honored by the Shreveport Bossier Convention and Tourist Bureau.

-He is married to the former Laura McClelland (1991 graduate of Northwestern State University) and is the father of four daughters and is expecting his first grandchild in June 2022.
+He is married to the former Laura McClelland (1991 graduate of Northwestern State University) and is the father of four daughters, and has one granddaughter.